Where do Teens and Tweens Shop?

 Cotton On – This is a brand that makes you go ‘Hmmm’.
 Is this one open for discussion if you’re a Tween?
 Their tees are strange to me.
 They look like bigger versions of Gymboree.
-Please share your comments.
+The offering in Australia is different than it is here in USA, there is a Teen category there that we don’t have here in US. :/ Please share your comments.

 Children’s Place – They have gotten better.
 And the jeans are pretty OK.
 But they go up to size 16.
 16 is for tweens and teenageers, right?
 I can almost fit in their size 16, but obviously, I’d just. not.

 Girls, sound off!
 I want your feedback! 🙂